 Technology and culture converge at the digital water cooler

 While our work environment is more physically disconnected than ever, technology is creating new connection points to nourish our need for work relationships.
 Platforms designed to foster workplace culture are providing employees with expressive social spaces where they can connect and share outside of the productivity tools they use to get their jobs done faster.
 The physical water cooler may be a relic of the past but the digital water cooler is here to stay.

 The need for employee buy-in of company culture will only grow more acute in time.
-As the ability to collect and analyze employee data becomes more robust, the hard dollar contributions HR makes to the company will come into sharper focus.
-HR leaders will be expected to take even more ownership over statistics like employee engagement and lifetime value to prove the ROI of culture.
+As the ability to collect and analyze employee data becomes more robust as technology and culture merge, the hard dollar contributions HR makes to the company will come into sharper focus.
+HR leaders will be expected to take even more ownership over outcomes like engagement and employee lifetime value to prove the ROI of culture.
 Culture won’t have the returns required if there’s no interest in the first place, and the best way to generate interest is to ask employees what they actually want out of the company culture.